Learn how to configure the custom domain name on Blogger in the right way in this tutorial.

 If you want a domain for your micro-niche blog (niche-specific blog):

 - Make sure it includes your target keyword(s).
-Ex: valentinedaypictures2022.com
+Ex: valentinedaypictures2024.com

-If you want to build up your brand, you’d use your name as your domain.
+If you want to build your brand, you will use your name as your domain.
 Ex: Pitiya.com, Johnchow.com, Neilpatel.com

 Now it’s time to find the domain name availability.
 Use one of these free tools to check domain name availability.
 Don’t worry if your intended domain name for BlogSpot is not available.
 Be creative and craft a good top-level domain name.

-Once you have your own domain for BlogSpot blog, it’s time to register the domain name.
-In the real world, .com, .net and.org top-level domains perform well on search engine result pages (SERPs).
-So if you want to buy a .com domain or even another top-level domain, you’d use a top domain name registrar such as Godaddy.
+Once you have your own domain for the BlogSpot blog, it’s time to register the domain name.
+In the real world, .com, .net, and .org top-level domains perform well on search engine result pages (SERPs).
+So if you want to buy a .com domain or another top-level domain, you’d use a top domain name registrar such as Godaddy.